lucywyman/slides/source/source/qaelk.rst

 Why We Made QAELK
 -----------------

-L

 We had a lot of questions...

 .. rst-class:: build

 * **Are our tests providing value?**
 * What makes a test valuable?
 * Which tests tell us our code is broken?
-How much do those tests cost?
+What resources are these tests consuming?
 * Can a test that never fails provide value?
 * Why is grafana so terrible?

 What is QAELK?
 --------------

-L

 "Quality Assurance ElasticSearch Logstash Kibana(Grafana)"